lukearend/osrs-hiscores/README.md

 2. `cluster-centroids.csv`: Central values for clusters that emerge from partitioning player dataset into groups based on account similarity.
 Each centroid is a vector of values between 1-99 in "OSRS skill" space.
 5. `player-clusters.csv`: Cluster IDs per player for three separate clustering runs, grouping similar accounts according to (i) all skills, (ii) combat skills only and (iii) non-combat skills only.

-These files are **not included in the repo** due to file size restraints, and must be downloaded separately from the following public Google Drive folder: <https://drive.google.com/drive/folders/***REMOVED***?usp=sharing>
+These files are **not included in the repo** due to file size restraints, and can be downloaded separately from the following public Google Drive folder: <https://drive.google.com/drive/folders/***REMOVED***?usp=sharing>

 Player stats were scraped from the [official OSRS hiscores](https://secure.runescape.com/m=hiscore_oldschool/overall) on [TODO: Dec 28, 2021 between 00:00 and 18:00 CST].